neskweek/LightSaberOS/README.md

 [I recommend you use the AutoCalibration script you can find here](http://www.i2cdevlib.com/forums/topic/96-arduino-sketch-to-automatically-calculate-mpu6050-offsets/)

-Note the offset it will give you and replace those you'll find in my code (line 309).
+Note the offset it will give you and replace those you'll find in my code.

 #### Prepare your SDCard